-When you lift them up again, the binoculars do something strange - first they go to the moments over the last year that were difficult.
+When you lift them up again, the binoculars do something strange - first they go to the moments since then that have been difficult.
 What moment can you see when things were feeling really tough for you?
 Was that right at the start when we didn't know what was going on, or later on when we'd been in lockdown for a while?
 Was your experience similar to other people you knew, or was it different?